History and Background

 - Embry-Riddle Aeronautical University, composed of the Daytona Beach Campus, the Prescott Campus, and the Worldwide Campus, is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (1866 Southern Lane, Decatur, GA 30033-4097, Telephone: 404-679-4500) to award degrees at the associate, bachelor's, master's, and doctoral levels.

 - Embry-Riddle has traditional, residential campuses in Daytona Beach, Florida, and Prescott, Arizona.
-Embry-Riddle's Worldwide Campus provides educational opportunities to working adults at more than 150 locations in the United States, Europe, Asia and the Middle East.
-In addition, degree programs can be pursued via the Internet through Worldwide Online.
+Embry-Riddle's Worldwide Campus provides educational opportunities to working adults at more than 150 locations in the United States, Europe, Asia, and the Middle East.
+In addition, degree programs are offered through Worldwide Online via the Internet.

 - At the residential campuses, certificate programs in flight (private, commercial, instrument, multi-engine, flight instructor, and instrument flight instructor ratings) and flight dispatch are approved by the Federal Aviation Administration.

-- Combined annual enrollment for all campuses is more than 33,000.
+- Combined annual enrollment for all campuses is nearly 32,000.

-- Embry-Riddle students come from all 50 states and 121 nations.
-International students make up 14% of the student body at the Daytona Beach campus and 4% at the Prescott campus.
-Female students make up 16% of the student body at the Daytona Beach campus and 18% at the Prescott campus.
+- Embry-Riddle students come from all 50 states and 125 nations.
+International students make up 15% of the student body at the Daytona Beach Campus and 6% at the Prescott Campus.
+Female students make up 17% of the student body at the Daytona Beach Campus and 18% at the Prescott Campus.

-- The student/faculty ratio at the residential campuses is 15-to-1 and the average class size is 23.
+- The student/faculty ratio at the residential campuses is 13-to-1 and the average class size is 23.